 This course focuses on the knowledge, attitudes, skills, and behaviours for appropriate and effective intercultural communication in diverse workplaces.
-Learners examine the importance of a global and ethnorelative perspective.
+Learners explore the importance of a global and ethnorelative perspective linking the concepts to their lived experiences.
 Areas of focus include cultural influences on communication, conflict styles, self-awareness, acculturation, and Indigenous worldviews.

-COOP9998 - Co-op Work Term I (Non-credit)
+COOP9998 - Co-op Work Term I (0 credits)

-Learners who secure a Co-op position, will be enrolled in this fourmonth paid work-term course.
+Learners who secure a Co-op position, will be enrolled in this four-month paid work-term course.
 The course provides an opportunity for hands-on practice in a variety of positions, depending on the qualifications of the learner and the Business Administration major.
 Learners, Hosts and Student Engagement Officers maintain open communication throughout the work-term.